 Why observe the ocean?

-The ocean covers 71% of our planet’s surface and it plays a key role supporting human life and our economic, cultural, social and environmental wellbeing.
+The ocean covers 71% of our planet’s surface.
+It plays a key role in supporting human life and our economic, cultural, social and environmental wellbeing.

-Ocean observations are essential for a better understanding of how society and all life on earth is affected by climate change.
-The analyses, forecasts and products based on ocean observations are the bedrock of decisions across a swath of socio-economic sectors at a global, regional and local level, especially in marine transportation, coastal communities, climate, agriculture and ocean health.
+Ocean observations also give valuable data for a better understanding of how all life on earth is affected by climate change.
+The analyses, forecasts and products based on ocean observations are the bedrock of decisions across a swath of socio-economic sectors at a global, regional and local level.

-But the ocean is also influenced by activities on land, ocean, atmosphere and interactions between the ocean and cryosphere.
-Continued ocean warming, exacerbated by ocean acidification and other factors, is projected to lead to corals and other ecosystems essential for biodiversity and food and livelihood for millions of people disappearing.
-Low oxygen zones are being created by deoxygenation caused by the effects of increased nutrient loads and ocean warming.
+Climate change - one of the consequences of human activities - is threatening our ocean.
+Continued ocean warming, along with ocean acidification and other factors, is projected to lead to corals and other ecosystems extinction.
+These ecosystems are essential for biodiversity and food and livelihood for millions of people.
+Low oxygen zones are created because of increased nutrient loads and ocean warming.
 Nutrient pollution is leading to harmful algal blooms that devastate marine biodiversity and pose a significant risk to human health.

 We’re also aware of how much we don’t know about the ocean.
 To improve our knowledge and to better meet expanding societal needs, the ocean observing community is introducing new technologies and improved capabilities.
 These advancements will provide more observational information in real-time and long duration high-quality data needed for detection of ocean change, as well as help to address the lack of data in poorly sampled regions.